Ribeiro-Tiago/debtr/README.md

 # Contribution

 Wanna contribute?
-Check the (how to)[https://github.com/Ribeiro-Tiago/debtr/edit/master/CONTRIBUTING.md] and then see what (needs to be done)[https://github.com/Ribeiro-Tiago/work-clocker/edit/master/TODO.md] or come up with new features yourself
+Check the [how to](https://github.com/Ribeiro-Tiago/debtr/edit/master/CONTRIBUTING.md) and then see what [needs to be done](https://github.com/Ribeiro-Tiago/work-clocker/edit/master/TODO.md) or come up with new features yourself

 # Credits

 Icon from [smashicons](https://www.flaticon.com/authors/smashicons) @ flaticon.com
+Store image templates made with [app store screenshots](https://www.appstorescreenshot.com/)